 My name is Andrée Gendron and I am a biologist, specializing in aquatic fauna.

-I am currently working at the St. Lawrence Centre, a federal research centre in Montreal that focuses on the impacts of several anthropogenic factors on river ecosystems.
+I work at the St. Lawrence Centre, a federal research centre in Montreal that focuses on the impacts of several anthropogenic factors on river ecosystems.

-There are several reasons.
-The first is that I find it important, as a citizen, to get personally involved in my community.
+Well, there are several reasons.
+The first is that I find important, as a citizen, to get personally involved in my community.

 Can you tell us more about the “living quarry” project?